cdrummey216/whoami/artofliving.md

 * if no, wait. //to wait is to dread

 **Are you willing?**
+* for most, the answer is 'no' //there are only a few things someone may be will to die for
-* while the clear answer is 'no', the fact remains that the answer 'yes' is utlimately a choice a self is *able* to make. //cases where willingness to die exists: suicide, honor (war), love (romeo and juliet), conviction (personal truth, a cause)
+* the fact remains that the answer 'yes' is utlimately a choice a self is *able* to make. //cases where willingness to die exists: suicide, honor (war), love (romeo and juliet), conviction (personal truth, a cause)
-* ability without intent //truth, the ability to end exists for the self, but the self must have intent in order to end
+* this question highlights the value of ability and intent //the ability to end exists for the self, but the self must have intent in order to end.

 # Identity as oneness or Identity as a multiple
 * the 'I am' equation shows that oneness can be achieved for the self by devaluing the definitions assigned to one's self (recognizing external influence)